zhongmingwu/JAVA-000/Week_02/README.md

 > [Our Collectors](https://blogs.oracle.com/jonthecollector/our-collectors)
 >
-> 1) UseParNew and UseParallelGC both collect the young generation using
+> **UseParNew and UseParallelGC both collect the young generation using
 > multiple GC threads.
-Which is faster?
+Which is faster?**
 >
 > There's no one correct answer for
 > this questions.
 Mostly they perform equally well, but I've seen one